 What I was most surprised to see was the addition of the Beyond Burger.
 It’s a 100% vegetable-based beef patty.
-I tried it and was impressed just how much like beef that it tasted!
+I tried it and was impressed by just how much beef that it tasted!

 But don’t worry, if you’re not a vegetarian they have plenty of options for you.
 Their Reuben sandwich was the favorite of a friend of mine and the fries that came with it were perfectly crispy.

 If you’re looking for vegan or vegetarian food, then Naty’s Kitchen is the restaurant for you.
-Naty’s is a popular restaurant for expats and tourists alike.
+Naty’s is a popular restaurant for ex-pats and tourists alike.

 Naty’s Kitchen is so popular that she often sells out early.
 If you want to try this delicious restaurant, try going at the beginning of the day.

-Naty’s has a huge taco menu including breakfast tacos, vegetarian tacos with options including potato or pumpkin and meat based tacos such as fish, steak, chicken and pork.
+Naty’s has a huge taco menu including breakfast tacos, vegetarian tacos with options including potato or pumpkin and meat-based tacos such as fish, steak, chicken, and pork.